Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 With the release of the next-gen patch, the skills have been updated by incorporating changes made by the FCR3 mod (which was released by a Witcher 3 developer).

-The biggest difference is that most skills only need to be leveled up 3 times instead of 5.
+The biggest difference is that most skills only need to be leveled up three times instead of five.
 Many skills, especially those related to euphoria, have also been nerfed, while others have been buffed.

 You can see the updated best Witcher 3 builds below.
-Keep in mind that I’m still in the process of optimizing them, so they’re likely to change.
-If you have any feedback or suggestions, please share in the comments.
+If you have any feedback, suggestions, or questions, please share in the comments.

 Choosing The Best Witcher 3 Build